-Annette Nagle is a lyric mezzo-soprano from Altoona, PA.
-While Annette is primarily focusing her work on classical voice, she has a strong background in piano studies.
+Annette Nagle is an award winning ESL teacher, pianist, organist and lyric coloratura mezzo-soprano from Altoona, PA.
+While Annette is primarily focusing her vocational work as an ESL teacher, she also privately studies classical voice, she has a strong background in piano studies.
 Since beginning piano lessons as a child, Annette’s musical journey has taken her performances to many unexpected places.
 Her first ventures in music included traveling to Orlando, FL and Charlotte, NC as a competitor at the national level in the National Youth Fine Arts Competition during high school in many creative categories, but notably in the piano performance category for two years in a row.

 Annette’s musical pursuits continued into college, where she sang in Carnegie Hall as a soprano with Penn State Altoona’s Ivyside Pride choir in the Masterworks Festival Chorus performance of the Mozart Requiem in New York City.
 Later, she sung as an alto with Masterworks Festival Chorus and Ivyside Pride performing the Duruflé Requiem.
 She was also selected as an alto to sing in Andrew T. Miller’s “The Birth of Christ” in St. Stephen’s Cathedral in Vienna, Austria, with the World Unity Orchestra, once again representing Ivyside Pride.
 In spring 2014, she accompanied soprano Shana Soriano Lambert on piano for her senior voice recital, “Traveling Through Music.”
 In summer 2015, she participated in Summer School for the Solo Voice, a summer training program in Saskatchewan, Canada for collaborative pianists and singers.
 In 2016, she performed a premiere of works by Dr. Timothy Melbinger titled “Anonymous Cabaret,” featuring anonymous poetry set to jazz and cabaret style composition with a small jazz ensemble as accompaniment.